theworldasastage/hugo/content/improv-games/exercises/no-yesbut-yes-yesand.md

 > - A: Let's go to the beach!
 > - B: Yes, but I can't swim
-> - A: So let's just take the sun!
+> - A: So let's take the sun!
 > - B: Yes, but it gives cancer

 ### Remarks
-Let the stories continue some time before switching A and B. It's part of the exercice to feel how hard it is to continue with some answers.
+Let the stories continue some time before switching A and B. It's part of the exercise to feel how hard it is to continue with some answers.

 ### Debrief questions
-Between each answers :
+Between each answer:

 - How does it feel to have only this as an answer?
 - How does it feel to start your sentences this way?